xaviermerino/ECE4551-Computer-Architecture/Lab-0/README.md

 ./hostnameScript.sh -n <assignedHostname>
 ```

 The script will set the new hostname and reboot the Pi.

+**But you can't ignore this:**

-Once the Pi is done rebooting you will **ssh** into it like this (in your Cygwin Terminal):
+Once the Pi is done you will **ssh** into it like this (in your Cygwin Terminal):

 ```bash
 ssh pi@<assignedHostname>.local